SSI - STUDENTS SUPPORTING ISRAEL

 SPONSOR THIS PROGRAM

-BY USING MOSTLY SECOND HAND BOOKS, THE COST OF PLACING A BOOK IN THE HAND OF A STUDENT FREE OF CHARGE IS AN AVERAGE OF ONLY $10 A BOOK.
+BY USING MOSTLY SECOND HAND BOOKS AND PUBLISHER DISCOUNTS, THE COST OF PLACING A BOOK IN THE HAND OF A STUDENT FREE OF CHARGE IS AN AVERAGE OF ONLY $10 A BOOK.

 INDIVIDUAL DONORS

-We would be honored to recognize any donation of at least $100, or 10 books or more, with your name on the project’s sponsor’s list.
+We would be honored to recognize any donation of at least $1,000, or 100 books or more on the list of sponsors for the program.

 ORGANIZATIONAL / CORPORATE SPONSORS, & PUBLISHERS